RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Ghostbusters/Ghostbusters.md

 + Remove the cat sprite and replace the background with the **nature/woods** background.
 + Use the `Choose sprite from library` button to add a new ghoul sprite to the project (use the **fantasy/ghost1** costume).
 + Now we want to make our ghost move.
 Add a `Variable` for this sprite only called `speed` { .blockorange }.
-+ On the **Stage**, the stage monitor for this variable should say “__Ghost1 speed__”.
++ On the **Stage view**, the stage monitor for this variable should say “__Ghost1: speed__”.
 If it just says “speed”, delete the variable and create it again, for this sprite only.
 Uncheck the box next to the speed block in the **Data palette** so it does not show on the Stage.
-The speed variable will control how fast the ghost moves.
+The speed variable will control how fast this ghost moves.
 We use a variable so that we can change how fast the ghost moves as the game progresses.
 + We want the ghost to start moving when the game starts, __so make a script like this__:
 ```blocks
     when FLAG clicked